 Florida's hospitals are full of retired people without spouses.
 We have a huge elderly population who are divorced, have lost a spouse, or have never married.
-Because the medical, hospital, and insurance industries in Florida are very politically powerful, the law allows such patients to be killed by medical negligence without recourse.
+Because Florida's medical, hospital, and insurance industries are very politically powerful, the law allows such patients to be killed by medical negligence without recourse.

 How to Find a Wrongful Death Attorney

 In Miami, 7 out of 10 cases may amount to medical malpractice.
 At The Law Offices of Sean M. Cleary, our attorney knows how much pain medical negligence can cause and will fight for all the damages allowed under the law.

 If a doctor's negligence leads to wrongful death, our knowledgeable Miami medical malpractice attorney can review your case for free and will help you protect your rights.